What Is Separation Anxiety?

 Treatment for separation anxiety disorder typically involves cognitive behavioral therapy, a treatment approach that helps children learn to manage their fears.
 This might include exposure therapy, a form of treatment that carefully exposes children to separation in small, controlled doses, helping to reduce anxiety over time.
 Doctors might also employ relaxation training and coping statements that encourage rational, positive thinking to help decrease anxiety.
 In some more difficult cases medication might be prescribed to help reduce anxiety and make therapy more effective.

 Another important component of treating separation anxiety is parent training.
 Sympathetic parents who want to spare their kids worries may inadvertently be strengthening them.

-"Parents are usually very reluctant to separate themselves because they know their child is worrying," explains Dr. Jerry Bubrick, a psychologist who works with kids who have separation anxiety.
-"But by being reluctant, they're actually reinforcing the fear rather than reinforcing the effort to separate."
+“Parents are usually very reluctant to separate themselves because they know their child is worrying,” explains Dr. Jerry Bubrick, a clinical psychologist at the Child Mind Institute who works with kids who have separation anxiety.
+“But by being reluctant, they’re actually reinforcing the fear rather than reinforcing the effort to separate.”
 Parents can help by offering positive reinforcement every time a child successfully completes one of her goals.
 Some doctors teach parents to give a child points towards a reward for each goal she completes.

 Treating separation anxiety allows kids to get back to the business of being kids, which is learning.
 The longer kids continue living with their anxiety, the more they miss out on important learning opportunities.
 And the longer they make choices based on avoiding painful separation, the greater the chance that they will develop avoidant personalities and other anxiety or mood disorders.